 Generative AI models use neural networks to identify the patterns and structures within existing data to generate new and original content.

-One of the breakthroughs with generative AI models is the ability to leverage different learning approaches, including unsupervised or semi-supervised learning for training.
-This has given organizations the ability to more easily and quickly leverage a large amount of unlabeled data to create foundation models.
-As the name suggests, foundation models can be used as a base for AI systems that can perform multiple tasks.
+One of the breakthroughs with generative AI is the ability to use learning approaches such as unsupervised and semi‑supervised learning, enabling organizations to more easily and quickly leverage large amounts of unlabeled data to create foundation models.
+Foundation models serve as a base for AI systems that can be adapted to many downstream tasks across language, vision, code, and other modalities.

 The three key requirements of a successful generative AI model are: